 – Mini Mayflower / Mini Mishoon STEM activity (Get to where you’re going)

-– Protect-a-Pilgrim (Build a shelter)
+– Protect the People STEM activity (Build a shelter)

-– Pumpkin Picker (Gather available food)
+– Pumpkin Picker STEM activity (Gather available food)

 Where Can I Find Out More?